The library includes three service areas along with the Administrative office:

-Navigate to each division for an overview of key services, contact information and related content.
-Staff information is located in the faculty and staff directory.
+Navigate to each service area for an overview of key services, contact information and related content.
+Employee information is located in the employee directory.

 Administration houses the Office of the Dean of Libraries and supports day-to-day activities of the library.

 Contact us by calling 406-243-6800 or stopping by; we're located on the main level of the Mansfield Library.
-Contact Shali Zhang, division head, at firstname.lastname@example.org.
+Contact Xavier Kneedler-Shorten, Assistant to the Dean, firstname.lastname@example.org.

-The Technology and Systems division supports the technology needs of the Mansfield Library and it's patrons.
+Technology and Systems Services supports the technology needs of the Mansfield Library and its patrons.
 We also run and manage the library system for all of the University of Montana Libraries.

 Our staff is available to assist with your technology needs at the Tech Support desk.